The Lake Superior Water Trail

 Building the Trail, A Collaborative Effort

-Working with Trans Canada Trail and Trans Canada Trail Ontario, the Lake Superior Watershed Conservancy has brought together coastal municipalities, First Nation communities, Ontario Parks and National Parks across the vast geographic region of the Lake Superior North Shore to work collaboratively on this segment of The Great Trail.
+Working with Trans Canada Trail and Trans Canada Trail Ontario, the Lake Superior Watershed Conservancy brought together coastal municipalities, First Nation communities, Ontario Parks and National Parks across the vast geographic region of the Lake Superior North Shore to work collaboratively on this segment of The Great Trail.

 The official celebration of the opening of the Trans Canada Trail took place in 2017, Canada's Sesquicentennial (150th).
 LSWC participated in this national achievement by opening this water segment through the summer of 2017.